Risk management, regulation, and public policy.

 As Sullivan looked back at the Commission, he recalled wanting to see more information sharing, and this has happened with the Government's having mandated its own use of the NIST framework.
 He also wanted to see the Government use its spending power to influence private sector purchasing decisions.
 Government spending power can usefully push security.

-Remaining work: tech laggards, career paths, and collaboration.
+Remaining work in cyber risk management: tech laggards, career paths, and collaboration.

 Sullivan also felt that the Government had been a tech laggard.
 He also hasn't seen improvement in career paths-there may even have been a regression.
 By "career paths" he meant mainly the back-and-forth between government and the private sector one sees in the legal profession.
 A young lawyer works as a junior associate, moves for awhile to service as a Federal prosecutor, then returns to a law firm, then returns to a Government position, and so on.
 He sees this as a positive model, and would like to see it replicated in cybersecurity.
 "Who in Government makes sure the Internet is good for small business?
 It doesn't feel that anyone does," he observed.